 Liver donor health

-This information does not cover detailed medical questions; it is designed to give you general information about donating a liver based on the advice of medical professionals and currently accepted guidance in the UK, from the research that is available to them.
+This information does not cover detailed medical questions; it is designed to give you general information about donating part of your liver based on the advice of medical professionals and currently accepted guidance in the UK.

 Your healthcare team will discuss risk with you in more detail and on an individual basis, particularly if there are certain concerns about you or your recipient because of your lifestyle, medical history or demographic, as risk must be considered on an individual basis based upon your individual circumstances.